Go back

 I knew early on in my educational career that I had a love for Mathematics.
 I wanted to go into a career field that would challenge me daily and allow me to incorporate my passion for Mathematics, which is just what Actuarial Science does.
 I chose Austin Peay's Actuarial Science program because it provides me with the tools I need to pass the SOA exams while allowing me to connect with professors who truly care about my success!

-More information about actuary careers can be found at BeAnActuary
+More information about actuarial careers can be found at BeAnActuary

 How to become an actuary?

-To be an actuary, you need a bachelor's degree, and you must pass exams conducted by the Society of Actuaries or the Casualty Actuarial Society.
+To be an actuary, you need a bachelor's degree, and you must pass exams conducted by the Society of Actuaries (SOA) or the Casualty Actuarial Society (CAS).

 B.S. in Mathematics with a concentration in Actuarial Science program at APSU:

 The concentration in actuarial science prepares students for entry-level positions in actuarial science, as well as other areas.
-Prior to graduation, students typically pass at least two actuarial exams and complete the validation by educational experience (VEE) credits for either of the two actuarial societies (SOA or CAS).
+Prior to graduation, students typically complete courses for at least three actuarial exams and all the Validation by Educational Experience (VEE) credits for either of the two actuarial societies (SOA or CAS).
 The concentration also prepares students for entry into master's and Ph.D. programs in actuarial science, mathematics, mathematical finance, engineering, statistics, and other related disciplines.
-The APSU curriculum covers Exam P/1, Exam FM/2, Exam IFM/3F, Exam STAM, and Exam LTAM given by SOA and CAS, as well as all VEE topics.
+The APSU curriculum covers Exam P/1, Exam FM/2, Exam FAM, Exam ASTAM, and Exam ALTAM given by SOA and CAS, as well as all VEE topics.
 Our program is recognized by SOA as a UCAP-AC program (Universities and Colleges with Actuarial Programs: Advanced Curriculum).
-Our program is one of only two programs in Tennessee to receive this highly sought recognition.
+Our program is one of only two programs in Tennessee to have met the requirements for this level of highly sought recognition.
 More details about the program can be found in the APSU course catalog.

 Exam coverage: